Why Is My Air Conditioner Not Blowing Cold Air?

 Make sure that you bought the correct type of filter for your AC by checking the user manual that came with the air conditioning unit in your home.
 Replace that filter with an appropriate one so that the airflow challenge is fixed.

-As you can see, some of the reasons for poor airflow can be fixed by a homeowner while others require expert help.
+As you can see, some of the reasons for the AC not blowing cold air can be fixed by a homeowner while others require expert help.
 You should, therefore, ask a Sacramento HVAC repair technician to inspect and fix the system in case your DIY efforts haven’t yielded any positive outcome.

 If you have questions or concerns about the performance of your air conditioner, give Fox Family Heating and Air a call.
 We deliver honest and efficient service each and every time!